Still have questions? Leave a comment

 3. Introduce detectives, police, or investigators in the mix.
 To make the plot more believable, put yourself in their shoes and start thinking about how you would carry out the investigation.
 Think about loopholes and missing links that the killer has left.
 These clues will help you chart the investigator’s path.

 Bonus tip: Bear in mind, if you’re doing this on your own, that you may come to convenient solutions because you know the end already.
-It’s a good idea to run your story by someone, friend, or fellow writer, to see if it makes sense logically.
+It’s a good idea to run your story by someone, a friend or a fellow writer, to see if it makes sense logically.

 2. Think about where you’re leaving breadcrumbs